fusor/ansible-ovirt/README.md

 1. `vagrant up`

     This will bring up 4 VMs
-    - {x1|x2|x3}.example.org, each with 8GB of memory using all available processors
+    - {x1|x2|x3}, each with 8GB of memory using all available processors
-    - nfs.example.org, with 2GB memory and 1 CPU
+    - nfs, with 2GB memory and 1 CPU

+    If you don't have enough resource to run all of them, you can specify the specific vms to bring up:

+    `vagrant up x1 nfs`

 1. `cd ..`